 Sandwell Council is committed to ensuring that robust monitoring of the implementation of the Sandwell Local Plan is carried out.
 The aim is to ensure that the Strategic Objectives of the SLP are delivered successfully so that the Vision of the borough for 2041 can be realised.

 Monitoring indicators for each chapter of the Plan are set out below.
-Performance against the indicators will show whether the policies are performing effectively and if the Council should commence an early review of the Plan.
+Performance against the indicators will provide the Council and interested stakeholders with important data about development and land-use change within Sandwell.
+It will show whether the policies are performing effectively and if the Council should commence an early review of the Plan.

-Performance against the indicators will also provide the Council and interested stakeholders with important data about development and land-use change within Sandwell.
+Notwithstanding this, the Council is required under the transitionary arrangements set out in paragraph 236 of the 2024 version of the NPPF to begin work on a new local plan under the revised plan-making system provided for under the Levelling Up and Regeneration Act 2023, as soon as the relevant provisions are brought into force.
+The preparation of the new plan will run concurrently with the preparation of a Spatial Development Strategy, which is expected to include the authorities that are constituent members of the West Midlands Combined Authority, including Sandwell.